 It’s well known that physical activity prevents this cognitive decline.
 With the low-intensity yet endurance building of hiking, a positive affect on the size of the hippocampus can be seen.
 Additionally, being in nature helps to engage memory-building functions by creating pleasant sensory rich memories.

 Another mental benefit of hiking is that it is also known to help you deal with anxieties.
 The amygdala is responsible for producing those rushes of feelings such as fear, anxiety, and euphoria.

 It’s what is creating the feelings of dread as you approach something you find frightening.
 It works with your emotional memories as a reference from past experiences that were traumatic or frightening to reproduce those feelings for your safety.

 It is also what is responsible for recognizing the emotions of other people’s faces.
 When there are problems with the amygdala, it may become difficult to process emotion or require longer amounts to process highly emotional experiences.

 The exercise hiking provides can strengthen the circuitry that helps integrate these memories with the rest of your brain and speed up emotional processing.
 It has a soothing effect of being in nature that creates natural endorphins to further help the calming of the amygdala.

 Improve Ability to Change Habits

-The benefits of hiking are numerous for your brain.
+The mental benefits of hiking and trekking are numerous for your brain.
 While regular exercise by itself can be an important habit for your cognitive health, hiking provides a more dynamic and integrative approach to strengthening and balancing your brain.
 With time, lasting changes can be made.